-- In a smaller bowl combine heavy cream, honey, egg and vanilla extract and whisk with a fork until incorporated.
+- In a smaller bowl combine heavy cream, honey, egg, lemon juice and vanilla extract and whisk with a fork until fully incorporated.

 - Take out the butter from the refrigerator and cut into the flour with a pastry cutter until the butter is fully incorporated and cut into small pea size cubes.
 It will be lumpy.